literatecomputing/transcribe-with-whisper/README.md

 I've tried very hard to make it work for people whose computer expertise includes little more than being able to install computer programs from a web page and click on stuff in a web browser.

 ---

+## Quick start

+Two ways to use this project:

+- MercuryScribe (Web UI)

+  - Best for editing and reviewing in your browser
+  - Install: `pip install "transcribe-with-whisper[web]"`
+  - Run: `mercuryscribe` then open http://localhost:5001
+  - More: see `docs/README-mercuryscribe.md`

+- transcribe-with-whisper (CLI)
+  - Best for batch processing from the command line
+  - Install: `pip install transcribe-with-whisper`
+  - Run: `transcribe-with-whisper yourfile.mp4 [Speaker1 Speaker2 ...]`
+  - More: see `docs/README-transcribe-with-whisper.md`

 ## What this does